 “I was trying on my Dr. Seuss ‘Thing One’ Halloween costume the night of my classic-symptom widowmaker heart attack.
 But I refused to go to the E.R. until I changed out of my costume, reasoning: ‘They won’t take me seriously wearing this!’”

 Meanwhile, a heart patient from Australia lives with heart failure, an ICD (implantable cardioverter-defibrillator) and familial dilated cardiomyopathy.
 She tells us this story:

 “My husband swears this groggy conversation actually happened while I was in the in the ICU:

-When I was at Mayo Clinic in 2008 (attending the WomenHeart Science and Leadership Symposium for Women With Heart Disease), we were discussing the issue of calling 911 during a heart attack one morning (we were all heart patients, many who had been on more than one emergency ambulance ride to the E.R. over the years).
-A woman at our breakfast table that day was describing experiencing her second heart attack at home, and awaiting the ambulance arrival after her hubby had called 911 for her.
-Her husband left the room to get their coats, and when he returned with his coat on, he was alarmed to find his wife gone.
+When I was at Mayo Clinic in 2008 (attending the WomenHeart Science and Leadership Symposium for Women With Heart Disease), we were discussing the issue of calling 911 during a heart attack one morning over breakfast (all 45 of us were heart patients, many who had been on more than one emergency ambulance ride to the E.R. over the years).
+A woman at our table that day was describing experiencing her second heart attack at home, and awaiting the ambulance arrival after her hubby had called 911 for her.
+Her husband left the room to get their coats, and when he returned, he was alarmed to find his wife gone.
 He found her in the bathroom, one leg perched up on the toilet seat, shaving her legs!
 “I can’t go to the E.R. with these hairy legs!!!” she explained. . .
 (And yes, every female heart patient I know would get that!)